rkouere/ssh_secret/README.md

 ### Proxy ###

-Run ``python3 -m sshtunnel.workside.proxy`` to run a proxy which block SSH-over-HTTP
+Run ``python3 -m ssh_tunnel.workside.proxy`` to run a proxy which block SSH-over-HTTP

 ### Tests ###

-Run ``python3 -m sshtunnel.test.test_global`` to run a test with both side communicating on a local server.
+Run ``python3 -m ssh_tunnel.test.test_global`` to run a test with both side communicating on a local server.
 You will get the result of a regular ``ssh localhost`` if everything succeed.